 - Seek the assistance of a physician, school psychologist, school counselor, or school social worker if stress continues to be a concern.

-Johns Hopkins Bloomberg School of Public Health, Center for Adolescent Health; National Association of School Psychologists.
+Sources: Johns Hopkins Bloomberg School of Public Health, Center for Adolescent Health; National Association of School Psychologists.

 This article first appeared in the April 2014 Brown University Child and Adolescent Behavior Letter supplement.